 Oral and Maxillofacial Surgeons are trained, skilled and uniquely qualified to manage and treat facial trauma.
 Injuries to the face, by their very nature, impart a high degree of emotional, as well as physical trauma to patients.
-The science and art of treating these injuries requires special training involving a hands on experience and an understanding of how the treatment provided will influence the patients long term function and appearance.
+The science and art of treating these injuries requires special training involving hands-on experience and an understanding of how the treatment provided will influence the patients’ term function and appearance.

 Dr. Lee is on staff at Tennova Medical Center so he may deliver emergency room coverage for facial injuries, which include the following conditions:

 - Fractured facial bones (cheek, nose or eye socket)

 When soft tissue injuries such as lacerations occur on the face, they are repaired by suturing.
 In addition to the concern of providing a repair that yields the best cosmetic result possible, care is taken to inspect for and treat injuries to structures such as facial nerves, salivary glands, and salivary ducts underlying the skin.